 - Loss of consciousness for more than 24 hours (known as a coma)

-- No sleep/wake cycle during loss of consciousness
+- No sleep/wake cycle during the loss of consciousness

 - Signs of the injury appear on neuroimaging tests

-While a person is experiencing a full coma, they are not eligible for any type of brain injury rehabilitation program.
-However, while some individuals remain in a coma for a long time, many will emerge from the coma or will experience an increased level of consciousness that will enable rehabilitation to begin.
+While a person is experiencing a full coma, they are not eligible for any brain injury rehabilitation program.
+However, while some individuals remain in a coma for a long time, many will emerge from it or will experience an increased level of consciousness that will enable rehabilitation to begin.

 Other consciousness disorders may appear, including:

-- Vegetative state: While remaining unaware of what is going on around them, the victim begins to experience sleep/ wake cycles, normal digestion, breathing, and heart rate, may respond to painful stimuli and may open his or her eyes.
+- Vegetative state: While remaining unaware of what is going on around them, the victim begins to experience sleep/ wake cycles, normal digestion, breathing, and heart rate, may respond to pain, and may open his or her eyes.

-- Persistent vegetative state: This is the term given to an individual who experiences a vegetative state for more than one year after the accident that caused his or her brain injury.
+- Persistent vegetative state: This is the term given to an individual who experiences a vegetative state for more than one year.

 - Minimally conscious state: While slight, the individual shows definite self-awareness or awareness of his or her environment.

-- Locked in syndrome: Locked in syndrome is a disorder in which the individual is alert and aware but only able to move their eyes.
+- Locked-in syndrome: Locked-in syndrome is a disorder in which the individual is alert and aware but can only move their eyes.

 - Brain death: A condition in which all brain functions, including that of the brain stem, no longer work.

-Even without a consciousness disorder such as those described above, individuals experiencing a severe brain injury are often left with deficits in their ability to speak, reason, control their bodily functions, or their impulses.
-While the brain does feature a limited ability to heal itself, many symptoms of a brain injury will remain throughout the sufferer’s lifetime.
+Even without a consciousness disorder such as those described above, individuals experiencing a severe brain injury often sustain deficits in their ability to speak, reason, control their bodily functions, or their impulses.
+While the brain does feature a limited ability to heal itself, many brain injury symptoms will remain throughout the sufferer’s lifetime.

 2. Spinal Cord Injury

-- Complete: This occurs when there is a complete loss of sensation and function below the site of the injury.
+- Complete: This occurs from a complete loss of sensation and function below the injury site.

 - Incomplete: The individual retains some function and sensation below the site of the injury.

 - Thoracic: This part of the spine is in the upper back region and controls function to the torso and some parts of the arms.
-The higher up the injury is, the less likely the individual is of retaining control of the torso and trunk.
+The higher up the injury is, the less likely the individual can retain control of the torso and trunk.

 - Lumbar: This is the mid-to-lower part of the spine, and those suffering injuries to this region may retain the function of the hips and legs.
-The lower the injury occurs, the more likely the individual will be to be able to extend the knees.
+The lower the injury occurs, the more likely the individual can extend the knees.

 - Sacral: This is the bottom-most part of the spine and is responsible for relaying signals to the toes, groin, and parts of the legs.